It's All in Your Head (book): Themes

-Societal View on Psychosomatic Illness
+Societal view on psychosomatic illness

 Society perceives mental illnesses with a negative connotation bringing many difficulties for those diagnosed within that category of illnesses.
 O'Sullivan mentions that despite this stigma, psychosomatic illnesses are very common and there are insufficient methods of treatment.
 The negative view by society causes discrimination towards those who have a mental illness, making it harder to improve their condition.
 This stigma also makes patients more reluctant to accept their diagnosis and even medical professionals tend to display negative views.

-Culture of Medicine
+Culture of medicine

 The culture of medicine has caused medical professionals to become insensitive to a patient's mental health and dismiss their physical symptoms by claiming it's all in their head.
 The book discusses the difficulty of diagnosing those with psychosomatic illnesses since most doctors direct their focus on the physical symptoms and test results.
 O'Sullivan addresses in her book that doctors must become more empathetic and improve interactions between them and their patients.
 She also points out her concern that the current standards of treatment for mental illnesses are ineffective or slow to take effect therefore, more importance should be placed on finding more effective treatments.